etorres-revature/Audio_Player/README.md

 This [Audio Player](https://etorres-revature.github.io/Audio_Player/) utilizes HTML5, custom CSS, and JavaScript to create an audio player.
 The Audio Player has three pre-loaded song assets: Hey, Summer, and Ukelele (each with a corresponding image that displays when it is playing).

-Songs are stored in one array with each corresponding image stored at the same index positition in another array; when the song is playing the corresponding image is also displayed o nthe screen.
-The correspoding image utilizes the CSS rotate animation to spin while the Audio Player is on play.
+Songs are stored in one array with each corresponding image stored at the same index position in another array; when the song is playing the corresponding image is also displayed on the screen.
+The corresponding image utilizes the CSS rotate animation to spin while the Audio Player is on play.

 JavaScript is utilized for the rest of the functionality.

 * Play button - makes the song start
 * Pause icon - while the song is playing the pause icon is displayed; when the song stops the play icon is displayed again
-* Next/Previous buttons - when pushe iterate to the next song/image in the array
+* Next/Previous buttons - when pushed iterate to the next song/image in the array
 * Progress bar - continually updated to show the amount of song listened to/left to listen to; with the ability to drag the progress bar forward/backward and play the song from that spot on the progress bar.

 Please enjoy the [Audio Player](https://etorres-revature.github.io/Audio_Player/).
 E-mail me with any feature update suggestions.